DianaBorrego/DPGraphJ/README.md

 ## Purpose

-DPGraphJ is intended for teachers, students, scientists, or more generally anyone with minimal skills in Java programming who wish to systematically solve optimisation problems using dynamic programming.
+DPGraphJ is intended for teachers, students, scientists, or more generally anyone with minimal skills in Java programming who wish to systematically solve optimisation problems using dynamic programming (DP).

 ## Requirements